FoxelSA/libinter/README.md

 ### Documentation

-This library is currently in early day of development.
+This library is currently in early days of development.

 ### Copyright